peterpanning/FlickrBrowsr/README.md

 * `selected_image_index`, `images`: List of images in memory and which image is currently selected.
 These attributes are referred to by various other classes throughout the program.
 * `netman`: a QNetworkAccessManager which handles asynchronous requests to the Flickr API.
 * `max_thumbnails`: The largest number of thumbnails which should be displayed on screen at one time.
 Currently hardcoded, should probably be read from a config file.
-* `thumbnail_widget`, `tag_widget`: The full-window views of this application, displayed while searching for or tagging images.
+* `search_view`, `tag_view`: The full-window views of this application, displayed while searching for or tagging images.
 Added and reparented to the StackedWidget at initialization and switched between
 * `keyPressEvent(event)`: handles keyboard input
 * `zoomIn()`, `zoomOut()`: Change views accordingly
 * `setSelectedImageIndex(index)`: Does what it says, checks the number of images in the application to prevent IndexErrors or logic errors